 CREDIT RISK WEIGHTED ASSETS (EUR mm)

-Label December 31, 2023
+Label December 31, 2024

 Central governments 0

 Regional governments or local authorities -

 Public sector entities -

-Institutions 465
+Institutions 415

-Corporates 444
+Corporates 305

 Retail 0

 Collective investments undertakings -

 Equity 0

-Securitisation 92
+Securitisation 123

-Other Items 1
+Other Items 5

-Standardised approach (SA) 2
+Standardised approach (SA) 848

-Corporate exposures have increased versus December 31, 2022 mainly due to higher placements with Institutions and an increase in lending book.
+Corporate exposures have reduced versus December 31, 2023 mainly due to higher placements with Central Governments and Institutions and a reduction in lending book.

 The CBN Group's securitisation positions through investment in notes issued by Amathea range over three classes of seniority.
 The CBN Group holds a small amount of the Junior notes, in addition to Mezzanine notes and Senior notes.
 The risk weights of the Senior and Mezzanine tranches in Amathea are based on Moody's ratings.
 From the accounting perspective, Senior and Mezzanine tranches are classified at amortised cost in the books of the CBN Group, which equals the actual drawn balance (no fair value adjustments).
-The Bank applies adjusted approach for risk weighted assets calculation of securitisation exposures, in line with Regulation 2017/24017.
+The Bank applies adjusted approach for risk weighted assets calculation of securitisation exposures, in line with Regulation 2017/2401.
 The Bank applies SEC-ERBA approach for Senior and Mezzanine tranche and SEC-SA approach for Junior tranche.
-Securitisation position has decreased in comparison to December 31, 2022 due to decrease in underlying commitments.
+Securitisation position has increased in comparison to December 31, 2023 due to reduction in the relevant guarantee amount.